Posted by Ty on November 12, 2012

 Posted by Ty on October 18, 2012

 Ellen and I came up with the DateTrike concept after our experience with our Burning Man quadricycle demonstrated the pleasure of side-by-side tandem traveling.
 What was missing from the quad, cobbled together from a pair of mountain bikes, was performance.
 The quad was a lot of fun, but it was hokey even before we put the Hokey Spoke lights on the wheels.
+We had a nice bench seat which provided comfort, as long as you weren’t pedaling.
+However, despite the performance shortcomings, the quad provided for relaxed conversation with your traveling companion, and gave you a comfortable place to sit when you arrived at your destination.

 Posted by Ty on June 18, 2012